-- Work directly with the manufacturer (direct purchase)
+- An individual can partner directly with the manufacturer (direct purchase.)

 The risks of working with sourcing agents

 Sourcing agents aren’t always as altruistic – or as helpful – as they might appear.
-On one hand, a sourcing agent can provide access to a network of vetted factories and save entrepreneurs a lot of time.
+A sourcing agent can provide access to a network of vetted factories and save entrepreneurs time.
 They can help you navigate the process and serve as your in-country representative.

-On the other hand, more than 90% of sourcing agents are reported to get hidden commissions from factories.
+According to reputable sources, 90% of sourcing agents get hidden commissions from factories.
 “As a result, when things go wrong, they often tend to defend the factory,” writes one expert.
 “Some intermediaries are invaluable.
 Others are completely incompetent or, even worse, flat out crooks.
-Some do not even reveal that they are acting as an intermediary, leading you to believe you are dealing directly with the factory.”
+Some do not even reveal they are acting as an intermediary, leading you to believe you are dealing directly with the factory.”

-Sourcing agents commonly take advantage of uninformed entrepreneurs by manipulating the pricing scheme in the factory’s favor.
-There are a few ways that a sourcing agent charges for their work.
-Some charge a large flat fee upfront; others charge “a percentage of your manufacturing transactions for some set period of time or a set number of transactions.”
+Sourcing agents commonly take advantage of uninformed entrepreneurs by manipulating the pricing in the factory’s favor.
+There are a few ways a sourcing agent charges for their work.
+Some charge a large flat fee upfront; others charge “a percentage of your manufacturing transactions for some set period or a set number of transactions.”

 In each of these instances, it’s easy for the sourcing agent to find a low-cost (and often low-quality) manufacturer and split the difference with the factory.
-For instance, a sourcing agent could charge an entrepreneur $1,000 upfront for a job that costs $500.
-The $500 difference gets split between the sourcing agent and the manufacturer – and the entrepreneur knows nothing.
-Other sourcing agents charge hidden commissions or work simply source the product from a different factory than the one they’ve advertised.
+For example, a sourcing agent could charge an entrepreneur $1,000 upfront for a job that costs $500.

 How to vet a sourcing agent

-- Does the sourcing agent perform quality-control inspections themselves or do they outsource to a third party?
+- Does the sourcing agent perform quality-control inspections, or do they outsource to a third party?